The Shape of Full Configuration Interaction to Come: TOC Graphic

 In summary, what are then the most befitting purposes for near-exact electronic structure theory moving forward?
 Although our community should without a doubt stay encouraged by the immense progress witnessed over the past decade, recent assessments of the current state-of-the-art have revealed how a number of remaining challenges still persist, first and foremost in the extension of reliable, near-exact correlation methods to larger systems.
-The rising trend in developing diverse benchmarks will inevitably go some way in assisting the design and calibration of future methods~\cite{evangelista_fci_benchmark_jcp_2020}, as will early encouragements drawn from revitalizing the idea of transcorrelation~\cite{boys_handy_transcorr_prsoc_1969,handy_transcorr_jcp_1973,alavi_transcorr_jctc_2018,alavi_transcorr_prb_2019,alavi_transcorr_jcp_2019,motta_takeshita_transcorr_pccp_2020,tew_transcorr_arxiv_2020,reiher_transcorr_arxiv_2020} and generalizations of MPSs to tensor network representations in more than one dimension~\cite{chan_pepo_prb_2018,chan_pepo_prb_2019,chan_pepo_prb_2020}.
-However, for contemporary as well as future methods to be able to escape the comfort of their own niche, it might prove crucial to intensify the search for relevant chemical applications where a potential cost penalty can be justified.
-Obvious candidates include reactions that involve, e.g., transition metal complexes or the dissociation of (multiple) covalent bonds, but importantly also the simulation of general properties in calculations beyond the application range of high-level CC theory.
+The rising trend in developing diverse benchmarks will inevitably go some way in assisting the design and calibration of future methods~\cite{evangelista_fci_benchmark_jcp_2020}, as will early encouragement drawn from revitalizing the idea of transcorrelation~\cite{boys_handy_transcorr_prsoc_1969,handy_transcorr_jcp_1973,alavi_transcorr_jctc_2018,alavi_transcorr_prb_2019,alavi_transcorr_jcp_2019,motta_takeshita_transcorr_pccp_2020,tew_transcorr_arxiv_2020,reiher_transcorr_jcp_2020} and generalizations of MPSs to tensor network representations in more than one dimension~\cite{chan_pepo_prb_2018,chan_pepo_prb_2019,chan_pepo_prb_2020}.
+However, for contemporary as well as future methods to be able to escape the comfort of their own niche, it might prove crucial to intensify the search for relevant chemical applications where a potential cost penalty can be justified and tolerated.
+Obvious candidates include reactions that involve transition metal complexes, radical centres, or the general dissociation of (multiple) covalent bonds, to name just a few ever-present and all-important examples, but importantly also the simulation of general properties in calculations beyond the application range of high-level CC theory.
+Simulations of benzene dimers or even trimers would further stretch the capabilities of contemporary methods, as would calculations on polyacenes of increasing size~\cite{chan_dmrg_jcp_2007,evangelista_dsrg_mrpt2_jctc_2018,gagliardi_polyacetylenes_chem_sci_2019,shee_reichman_friesner_afqmc_jctc_2019_2}.